Elizabeth Stuart (daughter of Charles I): Civil war

-In 1647, Parliament allowed Elizabeth and her brothers Henry and James to travel to Maidenhead to meet their father Charles I and spent two days with him.
+In 1647, Parliament allowed Elizabeth and her brothers Henry and James to travel to Maidenhead to meet their father Charles I and spend two days with him.
 After the Parliament moved Charles I to Hampton Court Palace, he visited his children under the care of the Northumberlands at Syon House.
 These visits ended when he fled to Carisbrooke Castle on the Isle of Wight; ten-year-old Elizabeth supposedly helped James to escape once again, dressed as a woman.

 Elizabeth suffered from poor health.
 A Victorian-era examination of her remains revealed that she had suffered from rickets, which caused shoulder and back deformities, knock knees and pigeon toes.
 These problems would have made it difficult for Elizabeth to walk.
 The adolescent Elizabeth had a long face with a protruding jaw and reddish-brown hair.

 When Parliament decided to remove Elizabeth's household in 1648, the 12-year-old princess wrote them a letter protesting their decision: "My Lords, I account myself very miserable that I must have my servants taken from me and strangers put to me.
 You promised me that you would have a care for me; and I hope you will show it in preventing so great a grief as this would be to me.
 I pray my lords consider of it, and give me cause to thank you, and to rest.
 Your loving friend, Elizabeth."
 The Lords were sympathetic to Elizabeth's plight and condemned the Commons for intervening with the Royal Household, and overturned the decision.
 However, the Commons demanded that the royal children be brought up as strict Protestants; they were also forbidden to join the Court at Oxford, and were held virtual prisoners at St. James's Palace.
 At one point, Parliament considered making Henry a replacement king, but strictly a constitutional monarch.